mateog4712/KnotAli/README.md

     ./build/src/KnotAli -o outputfile.txt myinputfile.afa

     Let's go through an example from the example folder: align_ex1.fa.
-The first three sequences from this file is:
+The first three sequences from this file are:

     >tRNA_tdbR00000184-Asterias_amurensis-7602-Lys-CUU
     --CUUUGAUAAGCUUAUAAUGGCA-AGCAUUAAACUCUUAAUUUAAAUCAAAGUGAUCUCACCACACUAUCAAAGACCA